The Gap Program provides a platform for ambitious and diverse learners to explore headline topics from a distinctly DC perspective.

 Students can enroll in an AU elective course in addition to their Gap coursework.
 Your academic advisor will review course selections during the registration process to ensure that electives do not conflict with your Gap course or internship schedule.

-* Please note that enrolling in an optional AU elective will increase student tuition per credit hour.
-See the Tuition and Costs page for more details.
+** Please note that enrolling in an optional AU elective will impact student tuition.
+See the Tuition and Costs page for more details. **

 Please note that the University reserves the right to make program/subject cancellations and changes or substitutions in cases of enrollment interests or changed conditions in the interest of the group.